-Devices compliant to this document SHALL implement Microsoft PlayReady DRM version 3.0 (or later).
+Devices compliant to this document implement Microsoft PlayReady DRM version 3.0 (or later).

-Devices compliant to this document SHALL support Microsoft PlayReady as per [99] and as defined by documentation available to PlayReady Licensees to allow Content Protection operations and Protected Content consumption.
+Devices compliant to this document support Microsoft PlayReady as per [99] and as defined by documentation available to PlayReady Licensees to allow Content Protection operations and Protected Content consumption.

-For PlayReady signaling to the HbbTV application, the CA System ID to be used is provided in [99] .
+For PlayReady signaling to the HbbTV application, the CA System ID to be used is provided in [99].

-All mandatory features of PlayReady SHALL be supported.
+All mandatory features of PlayReady are supported.

-HTTP and HTTPS SHALL be supported for license acquisition requests.
+HTTP and HTTPS are supported for license acquisition requests.

-For PlayReady signaling in MPEG-DASH assets, the format and values to be used (including SystemID) are provided in [99] .
+For PlayReady signaling in MPEG-DASH assets, the format and values to be used (including SystemID) are provided in [99].